-Over the past year I’ve somehow (not sure how) managed to keep my head above water with two kids and building my own media business and brand.
-It grew out of my blog and then of course, writing for Disney and sharing my journey and other contracts, including handling all of the social media for a local D.C. area company which is now my main job.
-It’s truly been amazing, however extremely tiring and not always gone smoothly.
-The reality is we can’t do it all alone and working in 15 – 30 minute increments is not exactly productive, nor is staying up until 2:00am.
+Over the past year, I’ve somehow (not sure how) managed to keep my head above water while raising two kids and building my own media business and brand.
+It grew out of my blog, which led to writing for Disney as well as other contracts, including handling all of the social media for a local D.C. area company (which is now my main job).
+It’s truly been amazing, however extremely tiring, and it hasn’t always gone smoothly.

 Have you had family members care for your children?
 How has your experience been?